 The Pittsburgh Creative Corps (Corps) is an initiative established by the Office for Public Art and Riverlife.
 Originally created in response to the city’s inequities exacerbated by the COVID-19 pandemic, the Corps was designed to respond to urgent and timely needs, and to rapidly commission artists and creative workers to develop projects to address those needs.

 Pittsburgh Creative Corps

-The Pittsburgh Creative Corps is a partnership program between the Office of Public Art and Riverlife, in collaboration with the Pittsburgh Downtown Partnership.
+The Pittsburgh Creative Corps is a partnership program between the Office for Public Art and Riverlife, in collaboration with the Pittsburgh Downtown Partnership.

-The infrastructure of the initiative addresses public health, community development, and engaging the creative practices of artists in order to bolster economic recovery, strengthen our communities’ resilience, and rebuild the city’s relationship to its public and civic spaces.
+Since its launch in 2020, the Corps has hired artists and creative workers to fabricate and install public art, as well as create civic engagement programs throughout Downtown and other river-adjacent spaces.
+The initiative was designed to addresses public health and community development, and engage the creative practices of artists.
+Its goals are to bolster economic recovery, strengthen our communities’ resilience, and rebuild the city’s relationship to its public and civic spaces.

-For questions and inquiries about the Pittsburgh Creative Corps, please contact Derek Reese at firstname.lastname@example.org.
+For questions and inquiries about the Pittsburgh Creative Corps, please contact Derek Reese, Program Manager of Artist Services at email@example.com.

-Funding for the Pittsburgh Creative Corps is provided by the Richard King Mellon Foundation, the Henry L. Hillman Foundation, Riverlife, Office of Public Art, and the Pittsburgh Downtown Partnership.
+Funding for the Pittsburgh Creative Corps is provided by the Richard King Mellon Foundation, the Henry L. Hillman Foundation, Riverlife, Office for Public Art, and the Pittsburgh Downtown Partnership.